ysennoun/smart-agriculture-with-k8s/README.md

 ### Install IoT Platform with command lines

+Run the following command to allocate external static IP addresses and create localy self signed ssl certificates

+    ./deploy/deployer.sh create-certificates <environment> #

-Run the following script to install this IoT platform on your GCP Account:
+Then, either run the following script to install this IoT platform on your GCP Account:

     ./deploy/deployer.sh setup-cluster # create Kuberntes cluster
-    ./deploy/deployer.sh create-certificates <environment> # Create localy self signed ssl certificates ./deploy/deployer.sh deploy-modules <environment> # Deploy all modules
+    ./deploy/deployer.sh deploy-modules <environment> # Deploy all modules

+Or use the gitlab ci thanks to the `gitlab-ci.yaml` file

 ### Delete IoT Platform with command lines